maxwroc/battery-state-card/README.md

     type: module
 ```

 If you don't have HACS you can download js file from [latest release](https://github.com/maxwroc/battery-state-card/releases/latest).
-Unzip the card file and drop it in `www` folder in your `config` directory.
-Then add the following entry in lovelace configuration
+Drop it then in `www` folder in your `config` directory.
+Next add the following entry in lovelace configuration
 ```yaml
 resources:
   - url: /local/battery-state-card.js